 Parents and guardians are not allowed in the Clubs.
 Each morning a BGCWC staff member will be at the front of the Club to conduct health screenings.
 The daily health screening will take place in the car, and the child must remain in the car until their temperature is recorded.

-Does my child need to wear a mask while at Summer Camp?
+Does my child need to wear a mask while at the Club?

-What does my child need to bring to camp each day?
+What does my child need to bring to the Club each day?

 We are asking Club members to limit what they bring in to the Club each day.
 If they want to bring their own meal they can, but BGCWC will provide meals and snacks to each Club member daily.
 Club members are permitted to bring in a cell phone or other device, and a water bottle is encouraged.

-How do I pay for Summer Camp if I am not allowed in the building?
+How do I pay for Programs if I am not allowed in the building?